 F: (540) 464-7779

 After graduating with a B.A. in English and Philosophy at the University of Idaho, where she won the Lindley Award recognizing the top senior in the College of Letters, Arts, and Social Sciences, Branstetter went on to earn her doctorate from the University of North Carolina at Chapel Hill.
-Under the direction of Jordynn Jack, Jane Danielewicz, Daniel Anderson, Christian Lundberg, and John McGowan, she specialized in rhetoric and composition, theory and cultural studies, and social movement rhetoric, with an emphasis on collective identity and invention.
-While at UNC, she tutored for the Writing Center, served one year as the Assistant Writing Program Administrator, and earned the Doris Betts Teaching Award.
+Under the direction of Jane Danielewicz, Jordynn Jack, Daniel Anderson, Christian Lundberg, and John McGowan, she specialized in rhetoric and composition, cultural studies, and social movement rhetoric with an emphasis on invention.
+While at UNC, she served as the Assistant Writing Program Administrator and earned the Doris Betts Teaching Award.

 For her newest book-length project, MAJ Branstetter is documenting working-class rhetorical narratives involved in creating and maintaining cultural identity mythologies of the American West.
-This study examines a rural silver mining mountain community in northern Idaho in order to explain how repeating patterns of opportunistic discourse, spatial arrangements, and temporal influences enabled a century-long period during which brothels flourished.
+This study examines a rural silver mining mountain community in northern Idaho to explain how repeating patterns of opportunistic discourse, spatial arrangements, and temporal influences enabled a century-long period during which brothels flourished.
 Because it orients cultural values by operating at a frequency that harmonizes the traditions of the past with the unpredictable pull of the future, gossip emerges as the discursive key to the negotiation of community-created ethics, sustaining the well-known yet illegal underground network of gambling and prostitution until federal agents raided in 1991.
 She writes less formally about this work at findheatherlee.com.

 A Selection of Published Work: